Observations from the UW Huskies’ third fall practice

 - When UW employed three simultaneous defensive linemen on Sunday, redshirt freshman Faatui Tuitele worked with starters Tuli Letuligasenoa and Sam “Taki” Taimani.
 Redshirt freshman Jacob Bandes has previously earned that nod as well.
 And while Letuligasenoa, Taimani, Tuitele and Bandes seem to be the clear top four on the defensive line, UW defensive coordinator Bob Gregory offered high praise for true freshman Kuao Peihopa after Sunday’s practice.
 While he’ll still likely redshirt, the 6-3, 300-pound Peihopa is certainly one to watch.

 - Despite his two interceptions on Sunday, Morris led the UW offense on its most impressive drive as well.
 The redshirt freshman from Puyallup found Otton for back-to-back 15-yard gains, and later located Bynum on a hitch for 15 more yards.
-Facing third-and-goal from the 3-yard line, UW head coach Jimmy Lake called a five-yard procedure penalty, and Morris was flushed out of the pocket and forced to throw the ball away to end the drive.
+Facing third-and-goal from the 3-yard line, UW head coach Jimmy Lake called a 5-yard procedure penalty, and Morris was flushed out of the pocket and forced to throw the ball away to end the drive.
 Even so, Peyton Henry knocked through a 25-yard field goal.

 - Inside linebacker Alphonzo Tuputala and cornerbacks Davon Banks and Dyson McCutcheon all continued to watch practice with apparent injuries, while tight end Quentin Moore was limited and held out of scrimmage drills.